 After starting this book, it’s going to include multiple characters and side plots to draw you into the mystery of the affair.
 It won’t follow the usual historical romance tropes that I get so yawningly tired of reading or seeing on the market.
 Those who have read my books know I’m a rebel at heart.

-I hope to have it finished by the end of the year and released sometime in February of 2020.
+I hope to have it finished by the end of the year and released sometime in late Spring 2020.
 Since I anticipate this being around 80,000 to 90,000 words in length, that may be a bit ambitious, but we’ll see how much I can get done.

 Stick around as I post about the research.
 This story is set in 1840, a bit earlier than the Victorian eras I usually write in.
 Queen Victoria has just come to the throne in June of 1837.